chaostoolkit/chaostoolkit-documentation/sources/reference/tutorial.md

 ```

 Because we ran this command before we even started our application, our
-steady-state hypothesis failed and bailed the experiment immediatly.
+steady-state hypothesis failed and bailed the experiment immediately.

-Note that the rolllbacks will run anyway.
+Note that the rollbacks will run anyway.
 They are only bypassed when you
 send a SIGINT or SIGTERM signal to the `chaos` process because the toolkit
 assumes you may want to review your system.